stealjs/steal-tools/doc/types/transform-options.md

-@typedef {{}} steal-tools.pluginify.options PluginifyOptions
+@typedef {{}} steal-tools.transform.options TransformOptions
 @parent steal-tools.types

-Specify the behavior of pluginify.
+Specify the behavior of a transform.

 @option {Array.<RegExp|String|function(String,Load)>} [ignore] An Array of regular expression or strings that specify [moduleName]'s that should not be included in the output.